henca/obis2snmp/README.md

 The program obis2snmp_agentxd does not require root privileges to fetch data from drivers, but it might need root privileges to connect to the net-snmp daemon depending on your settings in `snmpd.conf`.
-Before changing any such setting you should read up on the of running a process as root vs the drawbacks of allowing non root processes to provide snmp data to net-snmp.
+Before changing any such setting you should read up on the drawbacks of running a process as root versus the drawbacks of allowing non root processes to provide snmp data to net-snmp.

 ## License
 The source code for the program has a BSD-2-Clause license and the MIB file